ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

         self.subptitle_y = 0.98
 ```

-Here, we have extracted our configuration parameters defined in the `parameters.toml` file as well as some other parameters such as plot formatting, and set them as class attributes.
-This way, when we inherit `SetGlobalParams` from any other class, we will have access to those.
+Here, we have extracted our configuration parameters defined in the `parameters.toml` file and some other parameters, such as plot formatting, and set them as class attributes.
+This way, we will have access to those when we inherit `SetGlobalParams` from any other class.

 ## 2. Help & About prompts
 We can now define our popup windows, `HelpPrompt` and `AboutPrompt`.
-These objects will be very simple and just contain a frame and a text box widget.
+These objects will be straightforward and simply contain a frame and a text box widget.
 The text box widgets will get their text from the following files:
 - `src/application/dialogues/about.txt`
 	- Project Information
 	- Contact Information